Registration for Fragile Lives event is now open. Browse for more information. Dismiss

 Abstract:

 This paper investigates the effect of foreign aid on conflict in Iraq in 2000-2013.
 In particular, we analyze how development projects financed by different donors impacts conflict intensity and onset.
-Using the instrumental variable approach, we show that development aid decreases total, state-based and one-sided conflict intensity.
-However, conflict onset might temporarily increase in areas with allocated aid.
-Education and innovation activities are major sectors in which development assistance leads to lower conflict intensity.
+Using the instrumental variable approach, we show that development aid increases conflict incidence and intensity in times of crisis.
+However, there is no impact of development aid on conflict onset.
+Further, development projects implemented with the purpose to end poverty (SDG1) and improve institutions, piece/justice (SDG16) provide a deterring conflict impact.
 We also contribute to a better understanding of possible mechanisms how development aid could deter conflict.

 LinkedIn